syntatis/kubrick/README.md

 ------

-> [!NOTE]
-> This project is now in public beta.
-There may still be changes based on any bugs or feedback received.

 Named after the iconic default WordPress theme in the early days, [Kubrick UI](https://wordpress.org/themes/default/) is a collection of React components to build WordPress admin application with the classic styles and interface.

 ## Resources